mayankamencherla/unibuddy/README.md

 1. Head over to <a href="http://localhost:3000/public" target="_blank">localhost:3000/public</a> on your browser

-1. To use this app on heroku, please head over to <a href="https://shielded-bastion-41517.herokuapp.com/public" target="_blank">heroku</a>
+1. You can add the name of the tag to retrieve its titles

-1. You can add the github URL and the app will magically retrieve its issue statistics for you!
+1. You can also hit the <a href="http://localhost:3000/active">active</a> endpoint for a simulation on the active conversations flow